-Points to Consider for Identifying and Assessing the Risks and Benefits of Communicating Research Information with Dual Use Potential

-The NSABB has developed a tool to guide researchers, reviewers in the examination of manuscripts, and others in identifying and assessing the risks and benefits of communicating research information that may be dual use of concern.
-It includes a series of questions that can be considered as well as options for the communication of research information judged to be dual use of concern; this tool is found at Appendix 2 for consideration and comment.
+Points To Consider in Assessing the Risks and Benefits of Communicating Research Information With Dual Use Potential.
+The NSABB developed a tool to guide researchers, manuscript reviewers, and others in identifying and assessing the risks and benefits of communicating research information that may be dual use of concern.
+This tool includes a series of questions that can be considered as well as options for the communication of research information judged to be dual use of concern; this tool is found at Appendix 5 for consideration and comment.

-Considerations in the Development of a Communication Plan
+Considerations in the Development of a Communication Plan.
 Because of the potential for misuse of dual use research results, concerns on the part of the public, including members of the scientific community, about the sharing of such information can be anticipated.
 In addition, the public is increasingly sensitive to issues pertaining to research involving dangerous microbes and the risk of accidental or intentional release of such agents.
 A lack of public understanding and appreciation for the reason for conducting and communicating dual use research, sensationalism of dual use research findings, and concerns about public safety and national security all serve to undermine public trust in the life sciences research enterprise.
-It is therefore the responsibility of the scientific community to ensure that dual use research results and technologies are communicated responsibly.
+Therefore, it is the responsibility of the scientific community to ensure that dual use research results and technologies are communicated responsibly.

-Depending upon the nature of the dual use research result/technology being communicated, and the potential impact of communicating the information, it may be prudent to consider steps to maximize public understanding of, and appreciation for, the research effort and the decision to communicate the information.
+Depending on the nature of the dual use research result/technology being communicated and the potential impact of communicating the information, it may be prudent to consider steps to maximize public understanding of, and appreciation for, the research effort and the decision to communicate the information.
 This can be achieved through the development of a plan for the responsible communication of dual use research information.
 For example, it may be important to address the following issues, both in the content of the work product and in the activities associated with dissemination of the work product:

-- The significance of the research findings for public health and/or safety, agriculture, the environment, or materiel. - How the new information or technology will be useful to the scientific community. - The biosafety measures in place as the research was conducted. - The dual use aspects of the information and that careful consideration was given to the biosecurity concerns in the decision to publish.
+- The significance of the research findings for public health and/or safety, agriculture, the environment, or materiel - How the new information or technology will be useful to the scientific community - The biosafety measures in place during the conduct of the research - The dual use aspects of the information and the careful consideration given to biosecurity concerns in the decision to publish

-In addition to including this type of information in the content of the work product itself, the following are some additional means for conveying the types of contextual information listed above.
-These can be employed either singly or in any combination as deemed appropriate:
+In addition to including this type of information in the content of the work product, the following are some additional means for conveying the types of contextual information listed above.
+These means can be employed either singly or in any combination as deemed appropriate:

-- Editorials - Scientific journal editorial in the journal that publishes the dual use research manuscript.
+• Editorials are useful tools for providing contextual information, messages, and opinions.
+Editorials may be in the journal that publishes the dual use research manuscript.
 This type of editorial could be written by an individual who is not directly involved with the work, perhaps is not even in the same field, but who is nevertheless held in high regard by the scientific community.
-The editorial might speak to the significance of the research findings for public health, agriculture, the environment, or materiel; how the new information or technology will be useful to the scientific community; the biosafety measures in place as the research was carried out; and might acknowledge the dual use aspects of the information and that careful consideration was given to the biosecurity concerns in the decision to publish.
+The editorial might speak to the significance of the research findings for public health, agriculture, the environment, or materiel; how the new information or technology will be useful to the scientific community; and the biosafety measures in place as the research was carried out and might acknowledge the dual use aspects of the information and that careful consideration was given to the biosecurity concerns in the decision to publish.